SUBSCRIBE

 Some see CMI-5 as the next frontier.
 CMI-5 is a recent “xAPI profile” that brings back some elements from AICC but with added specificity.
 It does seem to require large parts of the xAPI specification, plus some additional development, which makes it unclear whether it makes sense to add CMI-5 and not xAPI compatibility to an LMS.
 Besides, CMI-5 development is also in the hands of ADL since AICC (the Committee) dissolved in 2014.

 So, with the imminent demise of SCORM having been predicted for years, the need for a better, sounder specification is still out there.
 While ADL and Rustici, a private company, are betting on xAPI, they both also have active projects based on SCORM.
-Rustici, owner of the scorm.com domain and working independently from ADL, is the only entity who offers some third-party functionality in Moodle, by way of their “SCORM Cloud” plugin family, which requires a paid subscription to work.
+Rustici, owner of the scorm.com domain and working independently from ADL, is perhaps the only entity who offers some third-party functionality, by way of their “SCORM Cloud” plugin family, which requires a paid subscription to work.

 Leave a Reply